 - Scratch Free Storage

 None of that sounds particularly hard now, does it, folks?
 Necessary, but not difficult.
-By always following the steps above, whenever you buy a new diving mask, you can make sure that every dive you have is a fog-free, happy and exciting adventure and not one where you’re unable to see a thing.
+By always following the steps above, , you can make sure that every dive you have is a fog-free, happy, and exciting adventure and not one where you’re unable to see a thing.

-Having the right fit dive mask is important, you’ll want to make sure that it is comfortable so that there are no leaks or even mask squeezes while you are on your dive.
-Always check your dive mask manufacturer manual before attempting to pre-treat your dive mask.
+Having the right fit is also extremely important, you’ll want to make sure that it is comfortable so that there are no leaks or even worse mask squeezes while you are on your dive.
+Always check your manufacturers’ manual before attempting to pre-treat your new mask.
 Happy Diving!